Skip to content

 a story of perseverance

 In December 2022, with the help of my tech-savvy husband, I launched meg-flint.com.
 Meg-flint.com is my third baby.
-Although my site is still fairly new, I am so proud of how far I’ve come with it.
+Although my site is only a little over a year old, I am so proud of how far I’ve come with it.
 And I love that I get to connect with my readers in ways that I couldn’t with my previous blog.
 I have found a new passion for learning and growing that I didn’t find with Eastern Shore Eating.
 My mind feels alive again.

-It is my goal to share my stories with this community so that I can inspire and encourage other people out there that might be feeling like I did just a short time ago.
-So many mothers go through each day feeling like they’re barely surviving, not recognizing the woman in the mirror anymore.
-And while some of my readers may not be mothers, they are people, too.
-All people have feelings, and if I can inspire just one person to go out and fight for themselves, then I have done what I am here to do.
+It is my goal to share stories, adventures, crafting tips, recipes and so much more with this community…all so that I can inspire and encourage other people out there that might be feeling like I did just a short time ago.
+If I can inspire just one person to go out and fight for themselves, to try a new place, to pick up a new hobby….whatever the case, if I can inspire one person then I have done what I am here to do.
 So grab your cup of coffee, find your cozy spot, and gear up as we fight through this thing called life TOGETHER.
 Welcome to the community!

-Meg Flint is a blogger and writer focused on Mom and parenting-related content.
+Meg Flint is a blogger and writer focused on crafting, creativity and coffee.
 If you are interested in working with Meg, please contact her and she will gladly send you her media kit and rate card.
 Thank you!